huchukato/taggui-macos/README.md

 # ONLY FOR APPLE SILICON USERS

+Make sure you have

+- Python 3.11
+- Git

+already installed, instead install them via Homebrew

-Just download the `install.sh` script and run it in your terminal
+Download the `install.sh` script and run it in your terminal

 ```
 chmod +x install.sh